rimalim2009/Odaka_DNN_inverse_2011_tsunami/README.md

 config_g6_300grid_j2_gs_round.ini: Configuration file of the forward model used for production of the training datasets and inversion.

-GS_calculation.xlsx: Detailed calculation of measured grain-size distribution from Odaka region, Japan
+GS_calculation.xlsx: Detailed calculation of measured grain-size distribution from Odaka region, Japan.